OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 You can quickly create a very basic add-in for Excel, OneNote, Outlook, PowerPoint, Project, or Word by completing a [5-minute quick start](../index.md).
 If you've previously completed a quick start and want to create a slightly more complex add-in, you can do so by completing a [tutorial](../index.md).

-### Explore teh APIs with Script Lab
+### Explore the APIs with Script Lab

 Explore the library of built-in samples in [Script Lab](../overview/explore-with-script-lab.md) to get a sense for the capabilities of the Office JavaScript APIs.

 ### Learn more about Office Add-ins development

-When you're ready to learn more about Office Add-ins development, continue exploring articles in this section of the documentation (**Office Add-ins guidance**) as well articles in the section that corresponds to the Office application where your add-in will run (for example, **Excel add-ins** or **Outlook add-ins**).
+When you're ready to learn more about Office Add-ins development, continue exploring articles in this section of the documentation ([Office Add-ins guidance](../overview/index.md)) as well articles in the section that corresponds to the Office application where your add-in will run (for example, [Excel add-ins](../excel/index.md) or [Outlook add-ins](../outlook/index.md), etc.).

 > [!IMPORTANT]
-> The table of contents (TOC) within this documentation is organized according to whether topics are relevant to multiple Office applications or relevant to only one Office application.
+> Some topics in this documentation apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.), while other topics apply to only one type of Office Add-in.
 >
-> - Articles that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) appear under [Office Add-ins guidance](../overview/index.md) in the TOC.
+> - Articles that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) appear under [Office Add-ins guidance](../overview/index.md) in the table of contents (TOC).
 >
-> - Articles that apply to only one type of Office Add-in appear within the corresponding host-specific section of the TOC (for example, [Excel add-ins](../excel/index.md).
+> - Articles that apply to only one type of Office Add-in appear within the corresponding host-specific section of the TOC (for example, [Excel add-ins](../excel/index.md)).

 #### Common guidance

-Explore the **Office Add-ins guidance** section of this documentation for topics that can apply to add-ins within more than one Office application.
+Explore the [Office Add-ins guidance](../overview/index.md) section of this documentation for topics that apply to more than one type of Office Add-in.
 This includes:

 - Foundational information about Office Add-ins such as [host and platform availability](../overview/office-add-in-availability.md) and [requirements for running Office add-ins](../concepts/requirements-for-running-office-add-ins.md)